skalalab/cardiomyocyte_differentiation/README.md

 ## 2)  Installation Guide

 #### Python

-The file _environment.yml_ will install an environment including all dependencies and their respective versions.
-This should be installed to recreate the necessary python environment prior to running source code.
+To create the necessary python environment we have enclosed a _environment.yml_ file that will install all of the dependencies and their respective versions.
+The python environment should be created prior to running source code.
+On a terminal with anaconda distribution of python installed, navigate to the directory of the extracted zip archive and execute the following command

+`$ conda env create -f environment.yml`

+This will create an environment called `cardio_diff` that you can then activate

+`$ conda activate cardio_diff`

-The files _Differentiation Classification_Compiled_Clean.ipynb_ and _UMAP_Mapping_Compiled_Clean.ipynb_ will import the previously listed python dependencies on first run of the source code
+The files _Differentiation Classification_Compiled_Clean.ipynb_ and _UMAP_Mapping_Compiled_Clean.ipynb_ will import the previously listed python dependencies on first run of the source code.

+Alternatively, you could manually install the previously listed dependencies into your python environment of choice.

 #### R